jsugg/pytest-vs-jest-test-automation/README.md

 ## Introduction

-Automation is an essential aspect of software development, especially regarding testing.
-I will compare the two widely-used setups and automate two simple test scenarios in this repository.
-I will evaluate their ease of use, performance, and flexibility to determine which language offers the best test automation experience.
+In the rapidly evolving field of software testing, choosing the right automation framework is crucial.
+This repository serves as a comprehensive guide and practical comparison between Pytest with Selenium and Jest with Playwright, two frontrunners in the automation landscape.

 ## Test Scenarios

+I have implemented two test scenarios to evaluate each framework:

-1. **Test scenario 1**: Verify that the search engine [DuckDuckGo](duckduckgo.com) finds and displays the [expected website](https://www.football-data.org/) in the first place when searching for `The dev-friendly football API`.
+1. **DuckDuckGo Search Test**: Verify that the search engine [DuckDuckGo](https://duckduckgo.com) finds and displays the [expected website](https://www.football-data.org/) in the first place when searching for `The dev-friendly football API`.
-2. **Test scenario 2**: Verify that the Football-data [website's REST API](https://api.football-data.org/v4) responds properly to requests made up to receive different response statusses.
+2. **Football Data API Test**: Verify that the Football-data [website's REST API](https://api.football-data.org/v4) responds properly to requests made up to receive different response statuses.

 ## Python Implementation
 ![img](https://cdn.iconscout.com/icon/free/png-512/python-2-226051.png?f=webp&w=40)